JCMexplains/writing-for-success-2023/textbook.md

 6. All of a sudden our network crashed and we lost our files.
 7. Alex hand the wrench to me before the pipe comes loose again.

-### Commas in Dates, Addresses, and the Greetings and Closings of Letters
+### Commas In Dates, Addresses, And The Greetings And Closings Of Letters

 You also use commas when you write the date, such as in cover letters and emails.
 Commas are used when you write the date, when you include an